Geocoding - Web Quickstart

 geocoderElement.accessToken = 'YOUR_MAPBOX_ACCESS_TOKEN'

-// set the options property
+// set the options for language, country, and proximity

 geocoderElement.options = {